Skip links

 she/ella

-terra cotta means grounding oneself to pause, reflect, imagine, and co-shape possibilities for the future."
+Terra Cotta means grounding oneself to pause, reflect, imagine, and co-shape possibilities for the future."

 Previously, she held leadership roles at the Arts & Business Council of Chicago, the Museum of Pre-Columbian Art Casa del Alabado, and the Art Institute of Chicago, where she led the foundational research for their first guidelines on inclusive writing.